 My Officers And Men Acted Instinctively And Calmly.
 There Were No Expressions Of Fear And No Complaints Of The Bitter Cold.
 Never In My Remaining Life Do I Expect To Witness So True An Exemplification Of Comradeship And Brotherly Love.
 No Fuller Meaning Could Possibly Be Given The Word 'Shipmate' Than Was Reflected By Their Acts.

 Dorothy Emery, now Dorothy Hazzard, studied at the University of New Hampshire, married, had three children and started a resume and business writing service.

-Harold Preble died in 1952 and is buried in Woolwich, Me.
+Harold Preble died in 1952; you can fine his grave in Woolwich, Maine.